Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 ## A curated list of projects about Game Boy Camera and Game Boy Printer.

-- **Are listed:** project with a proof that it did something and/or with a sufficient level of explanation (unfinished / undocumented / unintelligible project are dismissed).
+- **Are listed:** project with a proof that it did something and/or with a sufficient level of explanation (unfinished / undocumented / unintelligible / unworking projects are dismissed).
 Non open sourced and commercial devices are of course part of the game.
 - **Are not listed:** non primary sources (citations of citations with nothing original, typically blog articles, with some exceptions).
 Any article like "This Guy did something with its camera/printer" is also dismissed.

 Some projets are probably yet listed in the [awesome-gbdev project](https://github.com/gbdev/awesome-gbdev), but most are not for sure.